globus/globus-flows-examples/compute_transfer_examples/README.md

 ./transfer_compute_example/register_compute_func.py
 ```

-and copy down the Compute function's UUID.
+and save the Compute function's UUID.

 **Important**: Use the same Python version for registration as the one running on your Globus Compute Endpoint.